 SV Lesson Meeting Location: SV skate instructors will alternate meeting locations depending on inline skate class objectives.
 We will send further details on meeting location after participant registration.

-- Disclaimer: always skate with caution as skate surface conditions change from season to season due to weather changes.
+- Disclaimer: always skate with caution as skate surface conditions change from day to day, season to season due to weather changes.